-Highlights of these matsuri include the joyful procession of portable shrines, donning of yukata, thundering drums, fireworks, and games.
+Highlights of the matsuri include the joyful procession of portable shrines, donning of yukata, thundering drums, fireworks, and games.

-Okonomiyaki (Savory cabbage pancake): In this dish, cabbage is cooked in a thick batter, topped with meat or seafood.
-Then moreish Okonomiyaki sauce, mayonnaise, dried seaweed and bonito flakes are layered on top to drool-worthy effect.
+In this dish, cabbage is cooked in a thick batter, topped with meat or seafood.
+Then moreish Okonomiyaki sauce, Kewpie mayonnaise, dried seaweed and bonito flakes are layered on top to drool-worthy effect.
 Yum!
 Recreate this dish at home with our Okonomiyaki set.

-In the new reality ushered in by the coronavirus epidemic, this year many matsuri across Japan are being cancelled or postponed.
-That being said, the matsuri spirit is still alive and well, as organizers are now planning small-scale matsuri events to livestream, giving fans access to behind-the-scenes footage and ways to connect digitally.
-Making these matsuri treats at home will take your ‘socially distanced’ matsuri experience to the next level!
+In the new reality ushered in by the coronavirus epidemic, many matsuri across Japan were cancelled or postponed.
+That being said, the matsuri spirit was still alive and well, as organizers planned small-scale matsuri events to livestream, giving fans access to behind-the-scenes footage and ways to connect digitally.
+Making matsuri treats at home was also another way to take a ‘socially distanced’ matsuri experience to the next level!

 Edit: July, 2023.
 This year, after 3 years of COVID restrictions, the Gion Matsuri will take place in Kyoto at full level and the whole city is excited!
 Be sure to follow our Instagram account to get a peek into this year's celebrations!